 Keep your home warm throughout the day by setting your heating to come on for an hour or two when you're out.
 You should also keep cold air out by closing your windows and using door seals or draught excluders.

-If your pipes and tanks are in unheated loft spaces or forgotten cupboards, open the hatch/door to allow warm air to circulate around them.
+If your pipes and tanks are in unheated loft spaces or forgotten cupboards, open the hatch or door occasionally to allow warm air to circulate around them.

 Repair dripping taps

 Leaky taps can block your pipe and cause damage if they freeze.
 Test each of your taps by turning them fully off.
-If any continue dripping, get them fixed.
+If any continue to drip, get them fixed.

 Turn off water when travelling